NCBI-Codeathons/Clouseau/README.md

 ```

 ## Output
-Output is a file names “sample”
+The output of Clouseau is are a set of files.
+One file named “sample.tsv.”
 ```
 CHROM	SV1	SV2	SVn	start	end
 ChrN  0 1 1 100
 ChrN+1 1  1 1 78
 ```

-Log file for gaps
+Log file for gaps, named "gaps.tsv."
 ```
 Sample_name	gap_start gap_end
 Sample 1 	800	1000